jaffaszt/istio101/workshop/exercise-1/README.md

 1. Go back to the **IBM Account Org** and find again your cluster , click on your cluster
 ![](../README_images/IBMAccountOrg.png)

-2. From the cluster screen click on `Action` and choose  `Web Terminal`
+2. From the cluster screen click on `Access` (on the left side of the screen) you will need this for the next step

-2. From the cluster screen click on `Access` (on the left side of the screen) you will need this for the next step 3  To use cloudshell go to  [cloudshell link ](https://shell.cloud.ibm.com/)
+3. We will use cloudhsell (cmd already ready for you with everything already preinstalled for you.
+To use cloudshell go to  [cloudshell link ](https://shell.cloud.ibm.com/)
-4. Run steps 1 an 2 only from the Access screen .now you are ready to use the cloudhsell
+4. Run steps 1 an 2 only from the `Access` screen .now you are ready to use the cloudhsell
 5. From your command line, run:

     ```shell